-After earning my degree in English from Michigan State University in 1977, I tried on several editorial and literary hats.
-I worked as a research assistant for a reference book publisher, traveled miles of back roads as editor of a country inn magazine, reviewed books and plays, reported on everything from hamburger joints to circus performers for my local newspaper, and even published haiku in The Christian Science Monitor.
+I earned my degree in English (with a minor in Journalism) from Michigan State University in 1977.
+In the years following graduation, I worked as a research assistant for a reference book publisher, edited a country inn/travel magazine, reviewed books and plays, and reported on everything from hamburger joints to circus performers for my local newspaper.
+And did I mention publishing haiku in The Christian Science Monitor?

-I’ve been a writing teacher nearly as long as I’ve been a writer.
-And I’m often invited to speak about the importance of writing our life experiences and sharing family stories.
+I’ve coached writing workshops nearly as long as I’ve been a working writer.
+I’m often invited to speak about the importance of writing our life experiences and sharing family stories.
 These talks can be tailored to a group of any size, and typically include readings from my book as well as “mini workshops” on writing memoirs and personal essays.

 I’m also available to coach private writing workshops for small groups.
 (I do not list private events or appearances on this site.)

-My teaching and speaking experience includes a variety of programs and lectures for William Beaumont Hospital, Meininger Senior Community Center (Royal Oak), the Birmingham Bloomfield Art Center, Wayne State University, Detroit Working Writers, Royal Oak Continuing Education, the Oakland University and Rochester Writers’ Conferences, and numerous churches throughout Oakland County.
+My teaching and speaking experience includes a variety of programs and lectures for William Beaumont Hospital, Meininger Senior Community Center (Royal Oak), the Birmingham Bloomfield Art Center, Wayne State University, Detroit Working Writers, Royal Oak Continuing Education, and the Oakland University and Rochester Writers’ Conferences.
 As the first Writer-in-Residence for the Royal Oak Public Library, I’ve developed many creative writing programs and events for Oakland County writers and journalists.